alexch/codelikethis/public/lessons/learn_to_code/objects.md

 The most powerful operator is DOT.

+On screen she looks like this...

+    .

+# Dot up close

-On screen she looks like a period, but here's what she looks like up close:
+...but here's what she looks like up close:

 ![picture of Dot the Operator](dot.jpg)

+# Dot's job

 Dot can send any message she likes, by name, to any object.

     "apple".upcase

+The `upcase` message turns `"apple"` into `"APPLE"`.

 # Other Operators